China–Yugoslavia relations

+Pre-1948

+Josip Broz Tito first learned of the Chinese Communist movement while imprisoned at Lepoglava Penitentiary, and, upon his release in 1934, gained firsthand knowledge of the struggle upon meeting the Comintern's representative in China, Ivan Genchev, better known as Karaivanov, in Moscow.
+Tito would ask Vladimir Dedijer to research China and compile his findings in a book, which, once finished on the eve of the Axis invasion of Yugoslavia in 1941, was distributed amongst the underground Yugoslav Communist movement, which became foundational to the makeup of the early Partisan movement, as it was based upon the Communist Chinese struggle.
+The most direct result of this indirect communication was the conduct of the Yugoslav partisan's retreat from Montenegro and Herzegovina to Bosnia, which was influenced by the Chinese Communist's Long March.

+The first formal meeting between the Chinese Communist Party and League of Communists of Yugoslavia took place in 1947, when a Chinese delegation headed by Liu Ningyi traveled to Yugoslavia.
+However, relations would break down after the Bucharest Resolution of 1948, endorsed by the Chinese, expelled Yugoslavia from Cominform.

+Cold War

-In the short and immediate period after the 1948 Tito–Stalin split and at the end of the Chinese Civil War and the Chinese Communist Revolution in 1949, Yugoslav Communists looked at China for a revolutionary ally in defending "Marxism-Leninism" against Soviet "revisionism."
+In the short and immediate period after the 1948 Tito–Stalin split and at the end of the Chinese Civil War and the Chinese Communist Revolution in 1949, Yugoslav Communists looked at China for a revolutionary ally in defending Marxism-Leninism against what they deemed Soviet revisionism.
 In the fall of 1949, the new People's Republic of China rejected Belgrade's offer to establish diplomatic relations and adopted the Cominform's anti-Yugoslav position.
 The Chinese position changed in 1955 after Stalin's death when Mao Zedong welcomed the Yugoslavian Communist Union Delegation and self-critically apologized for poor relations in the past, silence and for "times when we let you down".

+The period between 1955 and 1958 saw relations between the two states warm considerably after the Death and state funeral of Joseph Stalin, and in meetings with representatives from Yugoslavia, Mao Zedong stated that there were few differences between the peoples of the two states, other than that “Yugoslavs wore mustaches”.

+When the Soviet Union and many other European communist countries withdrew their advisors from China in 1960, advisors from Yugoslavia were among those that remained.

-Following the Sino-Soviet split in late 1960's Beijing invited People's Republic of Albania to moderate its criticisms of Yugoslavia, and to suggest the creation of a Balkan zone (together with Socialist Republic of Romania) to challenge Soviet influence in the region.
+Following the Sino-Soviet split, in late 1960s Beijing invited Albania to moderate its criticisms of Yugoslavia, and to suggest the creation of a Balkan zone (together with Romania) to challenge Soviet influence in the region.

-President of Yugoslavia Josip Broz Tito visited China for the first time in 1977, followed by a return visit of Chinese Prime Minister Hua Guofeng to Yugoslavia in 1978.
+President of Yugoslavia Josip Broz Tito visited China for the first time in 1977, followed by a return visit of Prime Minister of China Hua Guofeng to Yugoslavia in 1978.